fluttercommunity/plus_plugins/.github/ISSUE_TEMPLATE/BUG.md

      If you have found a bug or if our documentation doesn't have an answer to what you're looking for, then fill our the template below.

--->
+     IMPORTANT: Bug reports that don't follow this template will be closed -->

 ## System info

-Platform the Issue occurs on:
+- Platform the Issue occurs on:
-Plugin name:
+- Plugin name:
-Plugin version:
+- Plugin version:

 ## Steps to Reproduce